XULRunner42/marty-nerdland/articles/urbit-docker.markdown

 after a successful stop and commit of the ship's last running pier back to a `$SHIP`-named image.

+These are just wrapper scripts I use to more easily control urbit using docker.
+The most recent version of `urbinit` is now on GitHub: [Urbinit on GitHub][].
+This repository currently has some work that has not made it into any of the release archives below.

-You can download `urbinit` and its sister scripts from [downloads.nerdland.info][].
+You can also download `urbinit` and its sister scripts from [downloads.nerdland.info][].

-Slides from my talk are also at [downloads.nerdland.info/Slides-20131101-Barcamp-CoreOS-Urbit.odp][].
+Slides from my talk are at [downloads.nerdland.info/Slides-20131101-Barcamp-CoreOS-Urbit.odp][].

-Another mirror of my newly released files from downloads.nerdland.info:
+Another mirror of released files is offered right here, on nerdland.info:

 * [urbinit-0.3.tar.xz][]
 * [urbinit-0.3.tar.xz.md5][]: `24b051adb61bc1119d25f263b219e9d9  urbinit-0.3.tar.xz`